TechLabs-Berlin/st21-planets-little-helper/README.md

 </ul>

-## Todo:

-Back end deployment

-If you want to take a look at the front end part, please visit <a href="https://planetslittlehelper.netlify.app/">Planet's Little Helper.</a>
+If you want to take a look at our project, please visit <a href="https://planetslittlehelper.netlify.app/">Planet's Little Helper.</a>